BOTTE - BOOT parby Chantal Mayer-Crittenden

 Picture

-This study, conducted in collaboration with the Conseil scolaire catholique Franco-Nord, will follow the language development and cultural identity of students from Kindergarten to Grade 3 in four schools in the North Bay area: Saints-Anges, Saint-Vincent, Saint-Raymond, and Saint-Thomas-d’Aquin.
+This study, funded by the Social Sciences and Humanities Research Council (890-2025-0054), conducted in collaboration with the Conseil scolaire catholique Franco-Nord, will follow the language development and cultural identity of students from Kindergarten to Grade 3 in four schools in the North Bay area: Saints-Anges, Saint-Vincent, Saint-Raymond, and Saint-Thomas-d’Aquin.
 For more information, please contact the principal investigator, Chantal Mayer-Crittenden: [email protected]

 Two groups of students will be followed over 5 years: